-Kayo is currently in beta testing but will be launched soon!
 Kayo is an Australian owned and Australian operated sports streaming service created to give you a new way to get closer to the sports you love than ever before.
 In conjunction with Fox Sports and Foxtel Australia, Kayo is able to bring you live broadcasts of over 50 different sports leagues around the globe without the hassle of signing up to multiple streaming services.

 Kayo has subscription services available to cover all sports lovers, and you can watch on all different devices including multiple TV apps, computer, phone and tablet!

 Kayo takes your sports viewing experience to the next level with interactive stats, alerts and more.
 They also offer a range of different features if you aren't able to tune into the game live, such as spoiler free and ad free catchups.

 There are also some key features for us sports betting fans that will certainly make life easier when betting on sport.
 The first of which is split view, which gives punters the opportunity to stream up to four different sporting events at once!
 This is great if you have a multi going with multiple games/sports and want to make sure you've got the latest on each.

 The second key feature for betting fans and particularly daily fantasy fans is the live stats and updates features.
 If you're sweating a daily fantasy lineup and don't want to be attached to your phone for the entire game, than Kayo have you covered with regular on screen stat updates.

 The real question on everyone’s lips, however, is ‘what content will be available to Kayo subscribers?'
 The answer is extensive.